-I’ve had several calls and emails over the past year from people looking for advice on running a photography business.
-People are wondering if they are ready to make the jump from amateur photographer to pro.
+I’ve had several calls and emails over the years from people looking for advice on running a photography business.
+A lot of newer photographers are wondering if they are ready to make the jump from amateur photographer to pro.
 And pros are wondering why they’re not as busy as they’d like to be.
 Most times I’ll arrange a call or spend time emailing answering many of the same questions, so rather than take more calls or type more emails, I thought a blog post would be helpful.

 1) It’s a business, so you have to learn to run it like one.